Ficool

 And Babylis noticed.

-"I'm not telling you this to turn you against him," she said softly.
-"You deserve honesty."
+"With honesty," she said softly.
+"I'm not telling you this to turn you against him."

-"Pain changes people," she whispered.
-"Sometimes slowly enough that even the people closest to them don't notice."
+"Pain changes people," she whispered softly.
+"Sometimes slowly enough that even the people closest to them don't notice until it's too late."

 Hiroy lowered his head.

-"Hiroy… if someone you love becomes a danger to others…" Her pink eyes met his gently. "…would you have the strength to stop them?"
+"Hiroy… if someone you love became a danger to others…" Her pink eyes met his gently. "…would you have the strength to stop them?"

 Not because it sounded manipulative.